hphilpotts/miniproject-static-calculator/readme.md

 - `processButtonPress` refactored into a switch statement :)
 - Basic calculator functionality now added.
 Using loads of `console.log`s in order to keep track of how global variables are being changed!

+17/01/23:
+- I'm pretty happy with the basic functions for now, so I'm going to have a crack at hosting.

 ## Bugs to resolve:
 - Adjust screen display font size down from 13vh as screen size changes slightly.